Hotchain-HOTX/Hotchain/doc/README.md

 ### OSX

-Drag hotchain-Qt to your applications folder, and then run hotchain-Qt.
+Drag HOTCHAIN-Qt to your applications folder, and then run HOTCHAIN-Qt.

 ### Need Help?